litlifesoftware/lit_backup_service/README.md

 ## Required Permissions on Android

-In order to read and write beyond the assigned application path, there will be more permissions required (external storage).
+In order to read and write outside the app-specific directories, additional permissions will be required.
 These must be enabled on the `AndroidManifest.xml` of your app located on `android/app/src/main`.
+More recent releases of `Android` are managing storage permissions on the [file's purpose](https://developer.android.com/training/data-storage#permissions) and therefore have no effect applied.

 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />